viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 # Tutorial: Xilinx Zynq XADC using DMA and network streaming
 This tutorial shows how to do an HW design and code a SW application to make use of AMD Xilinx Zynq-7000 [XADC](https://www.xilinx.com/products/technology/analog-mixed-signal.html).
-We will also see how to use the [DMA](https://www.xilinx.com/products/intellectual-property/axi_dma.html) to transfer data from the XADC into Zynq CPU's memory and stream data to a remote server over the network.
+We will also see how to use the [DMA](https://www.xilinx.com/products/intellectual-property/axi_dma.html) to transfer data from the XADC into Zynq CPU's memory and stream data to a remote PC over the network.

 In this tutorial, I'm using the Digilent board [Cora Z7-07S](https://digilent.com/reference/programmable-logic/cora-z7/start).
 However, all the principles described here can be used on any other Zynq-7000 board.
 I will highlight aspects specific to Cora Z7 in the text.
 The Cora Z7 is a suitable board for testing the Zynq XADC because it has analog inputs that are usable in a practical way.

-The tutorial is based on the Vivado 2023.1 and Vitis 2023.1 toolchain.
+The tutorial is based on the Vivado 2023.1 and Vitis 2023.1 toolchain. **TODO**

 ## TODOs, to be removed